 If you’re one among them then you have landed on the right article where we are going to highlight every small detail about how you can use Gutenberg editor in WordPress and the basic difference between a classic editor and a Gutenberg editor.

 When the Gutenberg editor was released it replaced the old classic editor and now it’s generally called a “block editor”.
 The newly introduced block editor has brought modern approaches to using blocks to edit and create content on your website.
 That is the reason why it is considered as the enhanced version of the classic editor.

-WordPress Gutenberg editor is new in the market and has changed the way WordPress site owners used to create posts and pages on the WordPress website.
-Whether you have a blogging website, subscription-based website, or managing a fully functioning ecommerce website, Gutenberg block editor can help you to create visually stunning posts and pages for your site visitors.
+Gutenberg WordPress editor is new in the market and has changed the way WordPress site owners used to create posts and pages on the WordPress website.
+Whether you have a blogging website, subscription-based website, or managing a fully functioning ecommerce website, WordPress block editor can help you to create visually stunning posts and pages for your site visitors.